christophernhill/mitgcm_llc_4320/plot_subtil/README.md

-Example python code to plot fields for subtile
+Example code to plot fields for subtile